 A knee implant consists of several components that resemble a natural knee joint in both structure and movement.
 A metal femoral component attaches to the lower end of the femur (thighbone).
-A tibial component connects to the upper end of the tibia (shinbone).
+A tibial component connects to the end of the tibia (shinbone).
 A patellar component replicates the shape of the patella (kneecap).
 A plastic spacer fits between the tibial and femoral components to provide a smooth, gliding surface for fluid movement of the joint.

 When an artificial knee stops functioning properly, revision surgery may be necessary to replace the defective components.
 The reasons a knee replacement might fail include: